 Professor Julian Hibberd

-Professor in Photosynthesis
+Professor of Photosynthesis

 Julian Hibberd was admitted as a Fellow to the College in 2000 having been appointed to a University Lectureship in 1999.
 He completed his BSc and PhD in Biological Sciences at Bangor University, prior to conducting post-doctoral work in Sheffield and then Cambridge.